Updated 29th May 2020

-Due to spread of the Covid-19 virus, major disruption to health, social, economic and community systems is escalating.
-New Zealand has now moved to Alert Level 4.
+Due to spread of the Covid-19 virus, there have been major disruptions to health, social, economic and community systems.
+New Zealand has now moved to Alert Level 2.
 The wellbeing, health and safety of all Nelson Tasman Hospice’s patients, their families/whānau, our staff, visitors and community remain of paramount importance to us.

 Please be assured, our services are still available.
 We are just a phone call away for our patients, whanau and the wider community.
 We are just delivering our services in a different way than we usually do.